whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-27-Five-Four-Club-Men-Clothing-Subscription-January-2016-Review-Coupon.md

 <img src="/images/FiveFourClubJan2016AuroraOliveJacket3.jpg" border="0" style="border:none;max-width:100%;" alt="Five Four Club Aurora Olive Jacket" />
 </a></center>

-<p>You can close this jacket up with a zipper or button, or both.
+<p>You can close this jacket up with the zipper or button option, or both.
 I love that!
-This is surely a great jacket to send out and my husband can't wait to wear it!</p>
+I definitely feel like I scored in receiving this jacket and my husband can't wait to wear it!</p>

 <br>